 Hence, you may want to continue taking them.
 I have always said it and I will say it again.
 You don’t need to take BCAA supplements at all, ever.
 Why because these amino acids in BCAA supplements are obtainable from your food.

 But the point is BCAAs are a concentrated form of these amino acids and they have been formulated for you to take as a matter of convenience.
 I suppose you could say, it is easier to ‘pop a pill’ than to eat some chunky steak every day.

 After all said and done, I think BCAAs do get a bad rap.
 They aren’t that bad in terms of gastro-intestinal side effects.
 Some of it is usually coincidental.

 Some people are more sensitive to these types of issues than others.
 For the most part, most people will start using BCAA supplements without any problems whatsoever.
-Others may have stomach upset problems.
+Others on the other hand, will experience stomach upset problems.

 BCAA acid reflux, heart burn problems

-Indeed, if you are a bcaa user who has issues with stomach pains, looking in the direction of the acid regulator added to the supplement would be a good starting point.
+Indeed, if you are a bcaa user who has issues with stomach pains, looking in the direction of the acid regulator added to your supplement would be a good starting point.

 BCAA Stomach Issues – diarrhoea, bloating, gas problems

 BCAAs causing diarrhoea.
-This diarrhoea complaint about BCAA seems to be not uncommon.
+This diarrhoea complaint about BCAA seems to be quite common.
 It would appear that bcaa supplements containing that devilish compound called sucralose as an additive, are the ones generating that problem.

 However, stomach issues relating to bcaa gas or bloating may be caused by the sucralose ingredient added as part of the bcaa nutraceutical formulation.